waywardmonkeys/optimizing-sw-occlusion-culling/source/optimizing-the-basic-rasterizer.rst

 :author: Fgiesen
 :category: Coding

-*This post is part of a series - go `here`_ for the index.*
+*This post is part of a series - go :doc:`here <index>` for the index.*

-`Last time`_, we saw how to write a simple triangle rasterizer, analyzed its behavior with regard to integer overflows, and discussed how to modify it to incorporate sub-pixel precision and fill rules.
+:doc:`Last time <triangle-rasterization-in-practice>`, we saw how to write a simple triangle rasterizer, analyzed its behavior with regard to integer overflows, and discussed how to modify it to incorporate sub-pixel precision and fill rules.
 This time, we're going to make it run fast.
 But before we get started, I want to get one thing out of the way:

 Why this kind of algorithm?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~